oconnor0/build-your-own-editor/README.rst

 -------

 The public API of Textbox is provided in lib.rs_.
 The library is called Textbox since I kept mistyping Termbox as Textbox.
+It is presently implemented as a wrapper around Termbox on Unix and with direct Windows API calls (through cloned and modified winapi-rs and wio-rs) on Windows.

 View
 ----